 For those who have flat feet, running barefoot may help strengthen muscles in your arch and ankles.
-Those who do a lot of physical activity or run often may experience their flat feet lacking pronation, when the arch compresses to help with shock absorption as force is exerted on the feet.
+Those who do a lot of physical activity or run often may experience their flat feet lacking pronation when the arch compresses to help with shock absorption as force exerts on the feet.
 The force is instead shifted to the ankle or up along the calf or knee.
 Treatment for flat feet includes custom orthotics, over-the-counter insoles, and motion-control running shoes to help correct your flatfeet condition.

 Having flat feet can create a myriad of foot and ankle problems.
 For assistance, consult with one of our podiatrists from Foot HealthCare Associates.
 Our doctors will provide quality care for your feet.

 What are Flat Feet?

 Flat feet is a condition in which the arch of the foot is depressed and the sole of the foot is almost completely in contact with the ground.
 About 20-30% of the population generally has flat feet because their arch never formed during growth.